SeanKilleen/SeanKilleen/README.md

 - ✔️ I'm the lead of the [NUnit docs](https://github.com/nunit/docs/) team and (as of Feb 2023) am a member of the NUnit Core Team.
 - ♾️ I am a huge fan of the agility & DevOps mindsets.
 You can find me collaborating for smaller loops almost everywhere I go.
 I love taking groups from A -> B.
 - 🏫 I love teaching and have been a certified instructor for the ScrumAlliance CSD certification and the ICAgile Agile Testing & Automation certifications.
 - 🙌 Don't take it from me.
-Here's what some others have said: https://seankilleen.com/hire/#feedback-ive-received
+[Here's what some others have said.](https://seankilleen.com/hire/#feedback-ive-received)

 ## Things I've Built